TMJ/TMD TREATMENT IN HOLLY SPRINGS & APEX, NC

 Once a firm diagnosis is attained, there are several ways in which relief can be provided.
 A specially molded bite guard can be created to stop teeth grinding during the night and place the jaw in a more relaxed position or in a more forward position if it is determined that you have sleep apnea.
 A bite relationship analysis may first be recommended.
 Dr. Feng can also provide advice on relaxation techniques which will lessen the effects of stress and muscle spasming.
 As a last alternative, muscle relaxants may be prescribed, and sometime referral to a specialist may be necessary.

 Another treatment used when TMJ is related to a bad bite is to change the shape of the teeth and correct the bad bite, often called "realignment."
 This is especially useful because it alleviates TMJ symptoms and may improve the aesthetic appearance of the teeth as well.
 Realignment involves adjusting the relationship between how the upper teeth come together with the lower teeth.
 This may require new restorations and/or adjusting the natural teeth as well.
 It is not a painful procedure, and it is one Dr. Feng has performed with great success.
 As with any procedure, Dr. Feng will be happy to answer questions and discuss symptoms, options, and treatments.

-If you are experiencing any symptoms of TMJ or sleep disordered breathing, please call us at 919.263.0795 or use our Request an appointment form.
+If you are experiencing any symptoms of TMJ or sleep disordered breathing, please call Twin Leaf Dentistry at 919.863.3933 or use our Request an appointment form.
 We are conveniently located close to Apex, Holly Springs, Cary and Fuquay-Varina in Wake County, NC.